auth0/auth0-servlet/README.md

 ## Learn how to use it

 [Please read this tutorial](https://docs.auth0.com/server-platforms/java) to learn how to use this SDK.
-It's exremely simple

 ## Extensibility points
 ### Auth0 Servlet Callback